alexpichel/okb-gatsby/content/posts/2015-10-19--naloxone-deployment/index.md

 #### BASED ON RESEARCH

 Other departments and agencies nationwide have implemented similar naloxone deployment programs, and they have witnessed positive results.
+The Bureau of Justice Assistance has also released a [toolkit](https://bjatta.bja.ojp.gov/tools/naloxone/Naloxone-Background) for law enforcement.

 #### FUNDING